Starting a Two-Way Radio Network

 Private General Mobile Radio Service (GMRS, in the UHF range) repeaters can also be set up for those who have the funds and a strategic (i.e. high and unimpeded) site to place them.
 This requires a more dedicated power source.
 It also requires a GMRS license, which costs $35 for 10 years.
 No test is required and a single GMRS license covers you and your immediate family.
 A GMRS license also allows you to transmit on several GMRS frequencies at higher wattage than FRS.
 This page walks you through purchasing a GMRS license:

 Keep in mind that while repeaters can be useful, they can be disrupted by disasters, prolonged power outages, and malevolent parties.
-Relying solely on them may therefore be insufficient.
+Relying solely on them may be insufficient.

 https://www.dummies.com/programming/ham-radio/basics-of-radio-waves/